 Two years after that Magners League final, Danny Barnes departed Munster for Newcastle.
 Three years on from that and aged just 26, he decided to end his pro rugby career.
 Barnes continued to play semi-pro with Chinnor.
 He now works as a project engineer and lives in England.

-Balls spoke to the New Zealand-born Kerryman last year about his time with Munster, why it didn't work out for him there, and his time in England.
+Balls spoke to the New Zealand-born Kerryman in 2020 about his time with Munster, why it didn't work out for him there, and his time in England.

 The New Zealander left Munster for Perpignan in the summer of 2012.
 He spent six years with the French side before returning to his homeland to play a season with Manawatu.
 He retired from rugby in 2019.

-Now 33, Earls is still playing well for Munster and Ireland.
-He recently signed a new one-year deal with the IRFU.
+Now 34, Earls is still playing well for Munster and Ireland.
+He missed this year's Six Nations due to a thigh injury, but has since returned to the Munster starting line-up.

 The scrum-half was just a year on from his Munster debut when he started the final.
-A decade later and he's still first choice for the province.
+11 years later and he's still first choice for the province, though he has found some competition from the young Craig Casey.

 Horan was a Munster lifer, playing 14 years for the province.
 He retired in 2013 and now works as Player Development Manager for Munster.
 The Clareman helps young players transition to the professional lifestyle and older ones as they edge towards retirement from the game.